PabloCGSilva/Programathor/Teste: JavaScript - Pleno.md

 - [ ] `document.getElementById(elementId).className = “Someclass”;(/)`

 Pergunta 12/14:
-Which of the following Array methods in JavaScript runs a function on every item in the Array and collects the result from previous calls, but in reverse?
+Which of the following Array methods in  runs a function on every item in the Array and collects the result from previous calls, but in reverse?
 - [ ] `reduce()`
 - [ ] `pop()`
 - [ ] `reverse()`